 Chickens instinctively have a social ranking within their flock.
-This ranking system is called pecking order.
+This ranking system is called the pecking order.
 Pecking order effect a lot of chicken behavior including who eats first, who gets to sleep on the highest perch at night, which egg box they are allowed to use, and who looks after the flock.
 Pecking order is determined and communicated through pecking.
 When someone low in the ranks does something she shouldn’t a higher member will peck her to put her back in line.

-Any time a chicken enters or leaves the flock, pecking order must be re-established.
+Any time a chicken enters or leaves the flock, the pecking order must be re-established.
 It is also something that changes as personalities develop.
 As young chicks enter sexual maturity, they may move higher in the ranks.
 Older, more bossy hens may drop in the social ranking as they age.

 How to Introduce

 Let the chickens stay in an open wire dog crate (or something similar) close by the existing flock.
-Let the older chickens be able to see, smell and have limited interaction with the new members through protection of the gated enclosure.
+Let the older chickens be able to see, smell and have limited interaction with the new members through the protection of the gated enclosure.

 Provide extra feeders so there is less pecking towards feed.